paul-luo-22/Webscraper-CK/README.md

 Stretch:
 - [ ] Create front-end to allow other ways for user to view/manipulate data
 - [ ] Research including other APIs with relevant or useful data
-- [ ] Research use of puppeteer or playwright/ScrapingAntClient might be easier to use and may help being blocked
+- [X] Research use of puppeteer or playwright
+- [ ] ScrapingAntClient might be easier to use and may help being blocked